rachaelstanislaw/rachael_teaching_syllabus/javascript/intro.md

 ```
 ### Strings

 We can store words or other characters in JavaScript by surrounding characters with quotation marks.
+Anything can be written as a string if it is surrounded by quotation marks.
+Single or double quotes don't matter in JS, as long as you are consistent throughout your program.
+As a best practice, consider sticking to double quotes for now.

 ##### Concatenation

-When we use the + on strings it combines the strings in a process called concatenation.
+When we but a + between two strings, it combines them in a process called concatenation.

 ```
 "hell" + "o"        -> "hello"